 Child sexual exploitation can happen at any time and your child may not even realise it is happening to them.

-Sexual exploitation can happen to any young person − whatever their background, age, gender, race or sexuality or wherever they live.
+Sexual and criminal exploitation can happen to any child − whatever their background, age, gender, race or sexuality or wherever they live.
 It's a form of sexual abuse and is against the law.
-Children in exploitative situations and relationships receive something such as gifts, money or affection as a result of performing sexual activities or others performing sexual activities on them
+Children in exploitative situations and relationships receive something such as gifts, money or affection as a result of performing sexual activities or others performing sexual activities on them.

 What is sexual abuse?
 A child is sexually abused when they are forced or persuaded to take part in sexual activities.